How To Deal With The Realities And Perceptions Created by Crisis Situations

 Dr. Itah Kandgii Murangi, Dean of Students, University of Namibia.
 Deon, Allow me to thank you for putting us through such a wonderful Crisis Management training.
 I enjoyed every session of that course.
 And I mean that, really!
 I am eager to get connected to some of those psychological newsletters and/ or websites you alluded to when I was there

 Lenox Mhlanga.
 Deon, I have been following your progress since 2004 when I started lecturing Public Relations at the National University of Science and Technology in Zimbabwe.
-I have over 10 years experience in the profession.
-Your resources on reputation and crisis management have equipped many a student that have passed through my hands.
+I have over 10 years of experience in the profession.
+Your resources on reputation and crisis management have equipped many a student that has passed through my hands.
 Your work has contributed in no small measure to the recovery of the Zimbabwean economy through some of the principles you have shared and are being used by communications practitioners at strategic organizations in that country.

 Richard Miller, Johannesburg Stock Exchange.
 Deon, Thank you for your insight.
-It is most fruitful.
+It is the most fruitful.
 I discovered many nuggets in your crisis training which will place the JSE in a better position to weather storms that may befall us.

 Bernard de Lange, Security and Business Continuity Manager, Standard Chartered Bank.
 Thank you for all the sharing and staying in contact.
 Can I also ask you to send me the presentation that you used during the conference we had?
 The slides were excellent and really assisted me with the step by step process, and I will appreciate your assistance.

 John Sukazi, Head of Marketing and Communication at Gauteng Provincial Treasury.
 Hi Deon, I attended one of your reputation management courses last year.
 It was an eye-opener on many things.
 I must organize a refresher session for me and my team.
 I will be in touch.